 Regardless of your motivation, you may be a good candidate if you are an adult in good health and have discomfort or a desire to improve your appearance.

 Labiaplasty can be performed under local anesthetic, sedation or general anesthesia.
 Usually it is done under local anesthesia and oral sedation as an office procedure.
 During the procedure the labia are trimmed.
 Various techniques may be used based on your anatomy, and your particular issues.

 All surgical procedures entail some risk but the risks are low.
 Complications are uncommon, and can include bleeding and infection.
-There is minimal and cosmetically acceptable scarring.
+There is minimal and cosmetically acceptable scarring. *individual results may vary.

 There may be swelling.
 Pain is controlled with medication first, followed by over the counter pain relief.
-You may need to stay home from work for a week, and avoid heavy lifting and exercise as well as intercourse for 3-4 weeks.
+You may need to stay home from work for a week, and avoid heavy lifting and exercise as well as intercourse for 3-4 weeks. *individual results may vary.